-Because LightWalker offers comprehensive range of pulse durations, the spectrum of possible applications is virtually unlimited.
+- fidence and success, bringing in extra practice income along the way.
+The specially designed handpieces allow for easy access to hard-to-reach places and prevent cross contamination. - Because of LightWalker's widest range of pulse durations, the spectrum of possible applications is virtually unlimited.
 In particular, Fotona's unmatched pulsewidth technology provides a virtually limitless parameter range for hard-tissue ablation options.
 "With its reputation for developing and manufacturing strictly high-performance laser systems for the global market and by maintaining a consistent marketing and communications strategy, Fotona has established itself as a recognized and respected global brand.
-And with the prestigious 2012 red dot design award, Fotona will undoubtedly further strengthen its position as a manufacturer of extraordinarily powerful, high-quality, user-friendly and professionally designed medical laser systems," explains Fotona president, dr. Matjaz Lukac.
+And with the prestigious 2012 red dot design award, Fotona has further strengthened its position as a manufacturer of exceptionally powerful, high-quality, user-friendly and professionally designed medical laser systems, explains Dr. Matjaz Lukac, Fotona d.d.
+CEO.